 In terms of outdoor workouts like running, as long as you don't think you'll be in close proximity to people, then it's OK to go without a face mask.
-But, on June 16, the World Health Organization (WHO) advised against working out in a mask at all, saying it can affect the way you breathe.
+But, the World Health Organization (WHO) has continued to advise against working out in a mask at all, saying it can affect the way you breathe (WHO posted a graphic on Instagram on June 16, then followed this up with a short video on Aug.
+3).
 Two experts we spoke to disagree, arguing that masks are essential when you're in close proximity to other people during exercise.
 Many factors come into play, so let's break it down.

 What Is WHO Saying About Working Out With Face Masks?